 Background - The conditions in the year in which the proposed Land Use action will be completed and occupied, but without the expected traffic from the proposed Land Use action.
 This analysis should include all in-process developments, or City approved developments that are expected to be fully built out in the proposed Land Use action horizon year.
-It should also account for all in-process/planned transportation system improvements.
+It should also account for all in-process/planned transportation system improvements that are provided by the City.